-§21 The primacy of physics is based on aesthetic reasons
+§24 The primacy of physics is based on aesthetic reasons

-$\P_1$ · What is common to all of its forms, both radical and pragmatic, is that physicalism assumes the primacy of physics over all other empirical sciences, which in this context are dismissively called special sciences.
-The primacy of physics is not based on method, as those special sciences verify its theories and laws by confronting them against observations and measurements, just as physics do.
+$\P 1$ · What is common to all of its forms, both radical and pragmatic, is that physicalism assumes the primacy of physics over all other empirical sciences, which in this context are dismissively called special sciences.
+The primacy of physics is not based on method, as those special sciences verify their theories and laws by confronting them against observations and measurements, just as physics does.

-$\P_2 \cdot In$ fact, observations need usually much more theoretical interpretation in current physics than in the special sciences.
-For example, going back to falling bodies, when he was devising his theory, Einstein had only one observational advantage over Newton: that his general relativity explained the perihelion precession of Mercury.
+$\P_2$ · In fact, observations need usually much more theoretical interpretation in current physics than in the special sciences.
+For example, going back to falling bodies, when he was devising his theory, Einstein had only one observational advantage over Newton: that his general relativity explained the perihelion precession of Mercury; for the full story, see Pais (1982), November the Eighteenth 1915, in pages 253-256.
 Although ultimately observational, the data on that precession requires instruments, as telescopes, annotations, or photographs, and theoretical calculations to perform inverse perspectives (from two to three dimensions) from a moving body (the Earth) in order to interpret it.
 But, of course, Einstein was not moved by this event on the fringes of experience to spend several years on general relativity; he had aesthetic reasons.

-$\P_3 \cdot \text{To}$ me, the primacy of physics is based on aesthetic reasons, too.
+$\P_3$ .
+To me, the primacy of physics is based on aesthetic reasons, too.
 A reason which is often invoked is Occam's razor: "the simplest is the best".
 Since at least one theory is needed, the goal is to explain everything with a single theory.
 The other reason is analysis: "divide and rule".
 To better solve a complex problem, brake it into smaller ones, which, when taken to the extreme, implies that the goal is to explain from the tiniest elements up.
 As physics is the science that deals with the tiniest elements, the goal of analytical aesthetics is a single theory of physics that explains everything: the theory of everything.

-$\P 4 \cdot$ However, aesthetics is elusive.
-It is not always true that a multipurpose tool is better than a specialized one; usually it is the other way around.
+$\P 4$ · However, aesthetics is elusive.
+It is not always true that a single multipurpose tool is better than a set of specialized tools; usually it is the other way around.
 It is not always true that going to the tiniest details gives the best explanation; usually it is distracting.
-As with monotheism, number one is appealing in a way that seven, twelve or three hundred ninetytwo are not: any other number seems arbitrary, but one is the extreme.
-In addition, as with monotheism, analytical aesthetics is prone to fundamentalism, in the most pejorative connotation of the word.
+As with monotheism, number one is appealing in a way that seven, twelve or three hundred ninety-two are not: any other number seems arbitrary, but one is the extreme.
+In addition, as with monotheism, analytical aesthetics is prone to fundamentalism, in the most pejorative connotation of the word, see Bruiger (2017).
 As with monotheism, analytical aesthetics is so appealing that it can mislead you.
-Please, be prudent, and forget the theory of everything, see §18.
+Please, be prudent, and forget the theory of everything, see §20.

-§22 Biology explains physics
+§25 Biology explains physics

-$\P_1$ · For physicalism, physics is the first science.
+$\P 1$ · For physicalism, physics is the first science.
 Physicalists put chemistry, which can be completely reduced to physics, second, and then biology.
 For us subjectivists, there are already some difficulties with biology because life shows intentionality, which cannot be reduced to physics.
 So, pragmatic physicalists had to invent supervenience on physics, thus showing that intentionality cannot be reduced to physics.
 Our conclusion is that physics cannot explain biology.

-$\P_2 \cdot \text{And}$ , as Kant did, the next step is reversing the situation, by which Kant's Copernican revolution is extended to the hierarchy of sciences.
+$\P_2 \cdot$ And, as Kant did, the next step is reversing the situation, by which Kant's Copernican revolution is extended to the hierarchy of sciences.
 Physics does not explain biology, but rather biology explains physics by explaining the subject who is doing physics.
 Let us see how things seem after the reversal.